YGdesignlondon/YG/content/pages/careers.md

     text: >
       YG Design is a London-based UX/UI design agency offering high-quality, user-centric design solutions tailored to businesses worldwide.
-We leverage a team of experienced designers to provide innovative and cost-effective digital design services for startups, SMEs, and large enterprises.
-Our unique business model combines global creative talent with competitive pricing, making us a preferred partner for exceptional digital experiences and business growth.
+We leverage a team of experienced designers and developers to provide innovative and cost-effective digital design services for startups, SMEs, and large enterprises.

       We aim to become a leading global UX/UI design agency known for